atullanka/stat159-fall2016-project2/README.md

 2. Remove our most recent report which is inlcuded in repo.
 To do this type `make clean`

-3. Next, run the various scripts in order to have the most up to date data: NOT SURE THE ORDER OF COMMANDS

-4. Now you can generate the report!
-Type the command `make report`

-5. And now you can run `make slides` and generate the slides.
+3. Next, in order to download the data and run the various scripts necessary for the report and the slides, type `make all`.
+This will run all the regressions and ouptut both the report and the slides.

-6. Finally if you want an interactive view of the different regression models you can run `make shiny`
+4. Finally if you want an interactive view of the different regression models you can run `make shiny`

 	a.
 A command similar to `Listening on http://127.0.0.1:6800` should show up.